Engee documentation

 6. Highlighted annotation 3 x

-As well as other actions annotation 4 x, which include a basic set of auxiliary templates for text markup:
+As well as other actions annotation 4 x, which include the main set of auxiliary templates for text markup:

 Templates help you use all the basic functionality of annotations without diving into the subtleties of markup language syntax!